Irish Car Rentals | Cheap Car Rental Ireland

-Irish Car Rentals is a member of the Car Rental Council of Ireland (CCI), the trade organisation for the car rental Ireland.
-Renting a car from a member of the CCI means you are using a company committed to providing a high quality car rental service to customers.
+Irish Car Rentals is a member of the Car Rental Council of Ireland (CCI); renting a car from a member of the CCI means you are using a company committed to providing a high quality car hire service to customers.

 Driving Routes - The best way to visit Ireland

 There are few parts of the world that can offer quite so much when it comes to driving tours as Ireland can.

 Touring the Emerald Isle by a rental car is so popular, designated driving routes by Failte Ireland have popped up all over to help visitors make the most of their time and get the full experience of whichever location they happen to be exploring.
 In Co.
 Galway, there’s a seaside town called Clifden that offers access to the Sky Road, an eleven-kilometre circular route over the nearby cliffs that provides amazing views of the stunning Connemara region, Clifden Bay, and its islands out to sea.
 Planning to visit Ireland in ?
 Pick up Car Rental Dublin to start exploring!

 Slightly longer than the Sky Road is the famous Ring of Kerry.
 This 180 kilometre looped route winds past fabulous beaches, mirror-like lakes, medieval ruins, along vast green fields, and up and down rocky mountains.
 Inside the Ring of Kerry is the less well known Skellig Ring, an 18-kilometre route that links Waterville and Portmagee via a rarely visited area teeming with ancient monastic structures and diverse wildlife.